vvaidy/Qo-DL/README.md

 ```
 urllib.error.HTTPError: HTTP Error 404: Not Found
 ```
-**You can't use Qobuz-DL_xxx.exe to download playlists.
+**You can't use Qo-DL_xxx.exe to download playlists.
 I haven't merged the playlist code into the main exe yet, so you have to use Qobuz-DL_Playlist_xxx.exe for now.**
 - Download progress bar.
 - New field 'Move_to' in config file  - specify where to move album folder after downloading, "" = default.
 - New field 'Keep_cover' in config file  - leave folder.jpg in album dir, Y or N. Not usable with Qobuz-DL_Playlist.